 We present a case of a pseudoaneurysm arising from the left ventricular outflow tract/aortic root as a complication of aortic valve surgery.
 A 45-year-old Nigerian female presented to our institution's emergency department with chest discomfort.
 She had three bioprosthetic aortic valve replacements in the preceding year at an outside institution for aortic regurgitation and wanted a second opinion on remaining surgical options.
 The learning points relevant to this case are as follows: (1) Recognizing potential complications postmultiple valve surgeries, (2) screening patients for chronic infections and rheumatologic conditions that can contribute to failed valve surgeries.

 How to cite this article: Ibrahim NE, Lopez-Candales A. Left ventricular outflow tract pseudoaneurysm formation following three aortic valve replacement surgeries.
 Heart Views 2015;16:161-3

 How to cite this URL: Ibrahim NE, Lopez-Candales A. Left ventricular outflow tract pseudoaneurysm formation following three aortic valve replacement surgeries.
 Heart Views [serial online] 2015 [cited 2023 Oct 3];16:161-3.
-Available from: http://www.heartviews.org/text.asp?2015/16/4/161/172209
+Available from: https://www.heartviews.org/text.asp?2015/16/4/161/172209

 While aortic valve replacement (AVR) is the treatment of choice for several aortic valve disorders; it is important to recognize some complications post this surgical procedure.
 Most importantly, these include valve dehiscence, conduction abnormalities, thrombosis, infective endocarditis, fistulas, and left ventricular outflow tract (LVOT) pseudoaneurysms, among others. ,, Current imaging modalities such as echocardiography, computed tomography (CT), and magnetic resonance imaging have allowed us to detect these potential complications during follow-up of postoperative patients.
 In this case report, we present the case of a patient with three previous surgical bioprosthetic AVRs who presented to our institution for an additional surgical opinion.
 An LVOT/aortic root pseudoaneurysm was identified by echocardiography and confirmed by CT.
 Images of this worrisome AVR complication are presented.